 1. You must petition to declare the minor before attempting to register for any GGSE courses.
-You must be junior standing (or projected junior by the end of the current quarter) with a 2.0 or above GPA to be eligible.
+You must be junior standing (or projected junior by the end of the current quarter).
 GOLD will not allow you to register for courses without being declared in the minor.

 2. If at all possible, please do not wait until your senior year to begin completing courses for the minor.
 Some of the courses develop long waiting lists and not all courses are offered every quarter.
 Please plan ahead.